URL-Decode

 JSON VS XML

-Still, there is some difference between the JSON and the XML that should be understood.
+However, there are important differences between JSON and XML that should be understood.

-• The people who already use the JSON know that JSON does not have the ending tags.
-However, XML contains the start and the end tags.
+• People who already use JSON know that it does not have ending tags.
+However, XML contains the start and end tags.

 • The JSON is shorter than XML.

-• In JSON, reading the file is more comfortable than XML.
+• In JSON, reading the file is more comfortable than in XML.

 • JSON uses flower/curly and square brackets for the objects and the array.
 However, in XML, there are no predefined tags.
 You create your tags for data transmission.